ISL 2020-21: Sergio Lobera - I have good memories of FC Goa | Goal.com

 Mumbai City FC coach Sergio Lobera will face his former employers in FC Goa on Wednesday evening at the Fatorda Stadium, a venue which he once called home.
 He had an unceremonious exit from the club before the end of last season, but the Spaniard has no hard feelings for the Gaurs.

 "It is a special game for me.
 The last three seasons I was at FC Goa.
 I have good memories.
 We achieved a lot of things.
-We (have) got the opportunity to play in Asia.
 We increased players in the India national team.
 But tomorrow we need to compete well and win the game," stated Lobera on the eve of the match.

 The Islanders failed to muster a single shot on target in their previous game against NorthEast United.
 However, the former Las Palmas coach remains content with his side's performance and opined that statistics sometimes do not give the real picture.